William Salyers

 William Salyers is an American actor, best known for his vocal performances, such as Reverend Putty and Mr. Littler on Moral Orel, Rigby on Regular Show, Toranosuke Yoshida in Persona 5, and Otto Octavius / Doctor Octopus in the 2018 video game Spider-Man.

 Biography

 Salyers grew up in Pawhuska, Oklahoma and graduated from Pawhuska High School in 1982.
-He is known as the voice of Rigby, amongst other characters, on Regular Show, Reverend Putty and Mr. Littler on Moral Orel, and Otto Octavius / Doctor Octopus in the video game Spider-Man as well as its 2023 sequel Spider-Man 2 and its 2020 spin-off Spider-Man: Miles Morales and the unrelated 2019 video game Marvel Ultimate Alliance 3: The Black Order.
+He is known as the voice of Rigby, amongst other characters, on Regular Show, Reverend Putty and Mr. Littler on Moral Orel, and Otto Octavius / Doctor Octopus in the 2018 video game Spider-Man, its 2020 spin-off Spider-Man: Miles Morales, and the 2023 sequel Spider-Man 2, as well as Marvel Ultimate Alliance 3: The Black Order.
 Salyers also provided the voices of the Penguin in Batman: Return of the Caped Crusaders and Batman vs. Two-Face, Virman Vundabar in Justice League Action, Truman Marsh in Avengers Assemble, Sensei Wu, Master Chen, Gorzan, Mayor Hubert, and The Scarecrow in Lego Dimensions, and Bruce Banner in Marvel's Midnight Suns.
 He has also had live-action roles in the film Bedazzled and the television series Judging Amy.